justinmccoy/toolchainSteps/README.md

 ![](docs/images/gitlab_create_accesstoken.png)

-5. Copy and save your access token to a text document; we will need it later.
+5. Copy and save your *gitlab access token* to a text document; we will need it later.
 Once you leave the page you can't retrieve it again.

 ## Creating a toolchain